-- Israel Putnam in Connecticut
+- Israel Putnam and Benedict Arnold in Connecticut.

-- William Bradford in Pennsylvania
+- Benjamin Rush, Charles Thomson, and William Bradford in Pennsylvania.

-- Christopher Gadsden in South Carolina
+- Christopher Gadsden in South Carolina.

-- Patrick Henry in Virginia
+- Patrick Henry in Virginia.

 After the Coercive Acts were passed in 1774, most of the colonies joined together to work in unison to deal with British policy.
 Building on the concept of the Stamp Act Congress, twelve of the thirteen colonies met in Philadelphia in September 1774 in the First Continental Congress.